TangentFoxy/Simple-Kerbal-Mods/README.md

 This is a small collection of minor mods that I have either created or adapted or done something to and released.

+This repo is hosted at https://gitea.tangentfox.com/tangent/Simple-Kerbal-Mods and force-pushed to GitHub when commits are made.

+Feel free to submit pull requests or whatever, but know that I would have to manage them over there.

 ## Downloads

 I release these at [KerbalStuff](http://kerbalstuff.com/profile/Guard13007),